Sherryl93/OpenCV/README.md

 #**What is OpenCV**

--Open Source Computer Vision
+Open Source Computer Vision

 ##Project's Content:

--How to code using OpenCV
+How to code with OpenCV